NALSAR University of Law: Campus

-The law school is spread over 55 acre (22 hectare), divided into five precincts.
-The first is the Administrative Block which is adjoining the Academic Block.
-The Academic Block consists of the classrooms, conference halls, the library, the internet centre, a moot court hall, and research centres.
+The NALSAR campus is spread over 55 acre (22 hectare), divided into five precincts.
+The first is the Administrative Block adjoining the Academic Block.
+The latter consists of the classrooms, conference halls, the library, the internet centre, a moot court hall, and research centres.
 The residential block consists of seven separate hostels for boys and girls each.
 The stadium forms the fourth while the law school dining hall forms the fifth.
 Miscellaneous structures include the commemorative 'Keerthi Stambh' and a replica of 'The Thinker' by Auguste Rodin.

-An auditorium, with a seating capacity of close to 500, has also been completed.
+The campus also has an auditorium, with a seating capacity around 500, inaugurated in 2016.
 The entire campus is WiFi network enabled.